atrn/ici/BUILDING.md

 ## Cmake

-There is a primitive `CMakeLists.txt` file that works to compile a simple interpreter executable.
-It doesn't all the things the Makefile driven build does, but of course could with sufficient _cmake-ing_.
-There are **no** plans to move builds to use cmake but contributions will be of course accepted.
-I'm happy with make+dcc.
+There is a very basic `CMakeLists.txt` file that works to compile a basic interpreter executable.
+The CMakeFile doesn't all the things the Makefile build does (DLL vs static lib, creating ici.h etc...) but of course it could with sufficient _cmake-ing_.
+However there are **no** plans to move builds to use cmake and no plans to do such cmake-ing.
+Contributions will be gladly accepted.
+I'm happy enough with the make/dcc combination.